Chart Color Schemes

 Redfern's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Redfern residents.
-Prevalence of common health conditions is quite low among the general population but higher than the national average among older, at-risk cohorts.
+Health data shows Redfern residents have relatively positive health outcomes.
+Prevalence of common conditions is low among the general population but higher than national averages for older, at-risk cohorts.

-Approximately 70% of the total population (10,868 people) has private health cover, compared to the national average of 55.3%.
-The most common medical conditions in the area are mental health issues and asthma, affecting 11.0% and 7.4% of residents respectively.
-70.5% of residents declare themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
-Redfern has 13.6% of residents aged 65 and over (2,122 people), which is higher than the 9.7% in Greater Sydney.
+Private health cover is exceptionally high at approximately 70% of the total population (10,868 people), compared to the national average of 55.3%.
+The most common medical conditions are mental health issues and asthma, affecting 11.0 and 7.4% of residents respectively.
+70.5% report being completely clear of medical ailments, compared to 77.4% across Greater Sydney.
+Redfern has a higher proportion of residents aged 65 and over at 13.6% (2,122 people), compared to 9.7% in Greater Sydney.

 Frequently Asked Questions - Health